ChinikaC/Back-End_Project_E-Commerce_API/README/README.md

 #### ***4. Future***
 If granted more time, we would like to develop more functions to create additional features.
 These include:

-- Bidding functionality: giving sellers the opportunity to list products to be bid on among buyers with a specified timescale for when bids will no longer be accepted.
+- Bidding functionality: Giving sellers the opportunity to list products to be bid on among buyers with a specified timescale for when bids will no longer be accepted.
-- Categories: an ENUM for categories would enable the buyer to have greater control over which products are displayed to them.
+- Categories: An ENUM for categories would enable the buyer to have greater control over which products are displayed to them.
-- More robust deletion: currently, when a product is deleted, any order that it is associated with is also deleted.
+- More robust deletion: Currently, when a product is deleted, any order that it is associated with is also deleted.
 Given more time, we would have removed the association with the order prior to deletion.
-- Add "quantity" field to orders: currently, when an order is placed, if there are multiple of the same item, they are each added as their own object.
+- Add "quantity" field to orders: Currently, when an order is placed, if there are multiple of the same item, they are each added as their own object.
 We would like to add a "quantity" counter to order products to avoid duplication of items.
-- Seller fees: letting the marketplace take a cut of seller revenue would be advisable in order to make the marketplace profitable.
+- Seller fees: Letting the marketplace take a cut of seller revenue would be advisable in order to make the marketplace profitable.

 <br />